ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/intensity.rst

 Intensity
 ---------

-The maximum amplitude of the electric field for each cell in y-cell-position in **V/m** and the integrated amplitude of the electric field (integrated over the entirer x- and z-extent of the simulated volume and given for each y-cell-position).
+The maximum amplitude of the electric field for each cell in y-cell-position in **V/m** and the integrated amplitude of the electric field (integrated over the entire x- and z-extent of the simulated volume and given for each y-cell-position).

 .. attention::